Deploying Quarkus applications to OpenShift

 as an environment variable.

-will be converted to uppercase and dashes will be replaced by underscores resulting in MY_ENV_VAR
+will convert to uppercase and dashes will be replaced by underscores resulting in MY_ENV_VAR

 .